mikerudge/mikerudge.github.io/repeated-tasks.md

 Let’s begin with the actual problem we are trying to solve.
 Users create a task and enter all the details, including a title, description, assignee, attachments etc. They want to do this task once a week, starting next Monday.
 They don’t want to re create this task each week with all the same details, instead they should be able to set it up once, and for our app to do the boring stuff.

+Users should be able to see a history of who completed each task each week and also be able to update the task at any point.

 ## The overly complicated solution

 So when I first started thinking about this problem I jumped to figuring out how I was going to manage a schedule of tasks.
 CRON job every few minutes?
 Seems like a waste of resource most of the time having a lambda call a database every few minutes.